 Cons: During the time of divorce, along with the other matters, the prenup itself might become a source of conflict and might get on your nerves.
 The reason behind this is simple: prenups are not always efficiently designed or ironclad.
 There might be loopholes that might create trouble for you at the time of divorce.

 When colleagues or partners decide to tie the knot, their vested interests must be taken care of in some way.

 Pros: One of the biggest aspects of “prenuptial agreements pros and cons” is the oft-debated protection of business it offers.
 “When a person develops a business before getting married, by investing their blood, sweat and tears into it, they’d naturally want to protect it.
 Moreover, say the business does extremely well after the marriage, if there is no prenup in place, a partner can literally walk away with half of it in a divorce,” says Tahini.

 Cons: If your partner owns the business and you have a financial interest in it and have contributed to its success, then you might actually not get your fair share from that business after the divorce because of the prenup.
 “In cases where, say, somebody joins in the business and starts working, it can get difficult to figure out the distribution of wealth when it comes to the business.
 Litigation can then happen on that front as well, where a prenup is then challenged,” says Tahini.

 6. Lifestyle pattern

-Pros:< By signing a prenuptial agreement, you both will be able to decide how to spend finances and will be able to come up with an appropriate plan to maintain a particular lifestyle after marriage.
-Cons:< In case of separation, you might not be able to maintain your earlier lifestyle because you will either have to support your ex or have to receive support from your ex.
-Under any of the two circumstances, obviously your funds will be limited and your lifestyle will have to be adjusted accordingly.
+Cons: In the case of separation, you might not be able to maintain your earlier lifestyle, because you will either have to support your ex or have to receive support from your ex.
+Under either of the two circumstances, obviously, your funds will be limited and your lifestyle will have to be adjusted accordingly.

 7. Cost associated with divorce